-I have read more than a few dozen self-help books that hash and rehash the same thing over and over again, but that does not mean they are wrong.
-In fact, all self-help books provide important lessons.
-In this article, I've crunched down the 10 most important lessons that self-help books seek to teach.
+I have read more than a few dozen self-help books that hash and rehash the same thing over and over again.
+That does not mean they are wrong.
+In fact, all self-help books provide some important lessons.
+In this article, I've pared the list down to the 10 most important lessons that self-help books aim to teach.

 Do you read self-help books?

 You attract what you think and how you feel.
 You’re like a magnet, and the universal law of like attracts like and unlike attract unlike is true, they say, even for us.
 Law of Attraction is a concept which is always mathematically accurate.
 There is no variation—the law works perfectly every time.
 I have a penchant for reading self-help books and the biggest takeaway from all these books is the sheer belief in the existence of the unfailing law of attraction, though the same concept has been phrased in numerous different ways.
 With the law of attraction, you can bend the universe and manifest anything and everything that your mind can possibly conceive.

 Visualization is a technique used in consonance with the Law of Attraction.
 How do you attract your wants and desires?
 You do so by visualizing them.
 You sit in a quiet place, and you imagine the car you wanted.
 You visualize everything—its colour, shape, and size—you feel your hand touching the hood of the car, imagining how you would feel once you have the car of your dreams.
 Make the image as vivid as possible.
 It seems like you can do the same with anything you want from money to a particular purse.
 Try it.
 You may have surprising results.

 Positive thinking has been scientifically proven to be useful in altering the way you look at a situation.
 Self-help books are big on this concept, and they urge the reader to really practise this thinking.
 Some suggest it requires sheer determination and dedication to think positively until it becomes a practice while others believe that a set of positive affirmations would aid the brain to take in new thoughts of positivity.